conda/conda-lock/README.md

 # generate a multi-platform lockfile
 conda-lock -f environment.yml -p osx-64 -p linux-64

+# optionally, update the previous solution, using the latest version of
+# pydantic that is compatible with the source specification
+conda-lock --update pydantic

 # create an environment from the lockfile
 conda-lock install [-p {prefix}|-n {name}]